Mobile commerce: Mobile money transfer

 In Kenya money transfer is mainly done through the use of mobile phones.
 This was an initiative of a multimillion-shillings company in Kenya named Safaricom.
 Currently, the companies involved are Safaricom and Airtel.
 Mobile money transfer services in Kenya are now provided by the two companies under the names M-PESA and Airtel Money respectively.

 A similar system called MobilePay has been operated by Danske Bank in Denmark since 2013.
 It gained considerable popularity with about 1.6 million users by mid-2015.
 Another similar system called Vipps was introduced in Norway in 2015.

-Mobile automated teller machine (ATM) is a special type of ATM.
-Most ATMs are meant to be stationary, and they're often found attached to the side of financial institutions, in stores, and in malls.
+A mobile automated teller machine (ATM) is a special type of ATM.
+Most ATMs are usually stationary, and they're often found attached to the side of financial institutions, in stores, and in malls.
 A mobile ATM, on the other hand, is meant to be moved from location to location.
 This type of ATM is often found at special events for which ATM service is only needed temporarily.
 For example, they may be found at carnivals, fairs, and parades.
 They may also be used at seminars and workshops where no regular ATM is nearby.

 Mobile ATMs are usually self-contained units that don't need a building or enclosure.
 Usually, a mobile ATM can be placed in just about any location and can transmit transaction information wirelessly, so there's no need to have a phone line handy.
 Mobile ATMs may, however, require access to an electrical source, though there are some capable of running on alternative sources of power.
-Often, these units are constructed of weather-resistant materials, so they can be used in practically any type of weather conditions.
+Often, these units are constructed of weather-resistant materials, so they can be used in practically any type of weather.
 Additionally, these machines typically have internal heating and air conditioning units that help keep them functional despite the temperature of the environment.ion of mobile money services for the unbanked, operators are now looking for efficient ways to roll out and manage distribution networks that can support cash-in and cash-out.
 Unlike traditional ATMs, sicap Mobile ATMs have been specially engineered to connect to mobile money platforms and provide bank-grade ATM quality.

 In Hungary, Vodafone allows cash or bank card payments for monthly phone bills.
 The Hungarian market is one where direct debits are not standard practice, so the facility eases the burden of queuing for the postpaid half of Vodafone's subscriber base in Hungary.